juzybits/polymedia-suitcase/README.md

 - `getCoinOfValue()` - Get a `Coin<T>` of a given value from the owner.
 Handles coin merging and splitting.
 - `getSuiObjectRef()` - Fetch the latest version of an object and return its `SuiObjectRef`.

+## Errors

+- `parseMoveAbort()` - Parse a Move abort string into its different parts.
+- `class TxErrorParser` - Parse transaction errors and convert them into user-friendly messages.

 ## Faucet

 - `requestSuiFromFaucet()` - Get SUI from the faucet on localnet/devnet/testnet.